leheriss/aws-account-factory/README.md

 You can find this in the [managementAccount construct](lib/constructs/managementAccount.ts).

-### IAM User group

-To group all common permissions for the created IAM users, they are automatically put into this User group.

-You can find this in the [managementAccount construct](lib/constructs/managementAccount.ts).

 ### AWS Lambda functions

 As of January 2022, there are 2 lambdas deployed in the Management Account.